-The number of new products to be launched on Kickstarter or Indiegogo has grown very fast.
-It seems not a week passes without a start-up team contacting us for either developing a new product or for help on their production in China.
+The number of new products to be launched on Kickstarter or Indiegogo has grown very quickly.
+It seems not a week passes without a start-up team contacting us over at Sofeast for either developing a new product or for help on their production in China.

 How NAOX came to be

 That’s what pushed me to invent NAOX, a cap equipped with sunglasses.
-I am convinced that this product will interest all people practicing an outdoor activity (running, tennis, golf, sailing…)
+I am convinced that this product will interest all people practising an outdoor activity (running, tennis, golf, sailing…).”

 And then, what to do?